In a crypto-economic trading platform:

 - third party AI bid bots

-- third party custodial and clearing functions
+- third party custodial services

 - settlement a function of DTL layer

 Gabe Leydon, CEO Satori (MZ) TokenPost Interview During Korea Blockchain Open Forum, July, 2018 https://www.youtube.com/watch?

 Satori’s “AI Mesh network” transaction layer stats — 500 Million “messages” per second or 1 million publishers sending 100 bytes a second

 Hadera Hashgraph’s DLT stats — 500,000 transactions per second with 100% consensus based on a “gossip of gossip protocol” and a consensus latency of 3.5 seconds.

 Eric Budish, The Design of Financial Exchange, Some Open Questions at the Intersection of Econ and CS.
 Simons Institute of Computing UCB, November 2015 https://www.youtube.com/watch?v=Rilv2AJ1TWM

 Eric Budish, “Will the Market Fix the Market?”, AEA/AFA Joint Luncheon Talk, January 2017 https://www.aeaweb.org/webcasts/2017/luncheon